-Mules, which cannot reproduce, are a cross between a female horse, or mare, and a male donkey, a jack.
+Mules, which cannot reproduce, are a cross between a female horse, a mare, and a male donkey, a jack.
 They are considered ideal work animals: Stronger than a horse, a mule has the donkey's personality, intelligence and giant ears.
-The animal's sense of self-preservation is what gave rise to the phrase "stubborn as a mule," for unlike a horse, the mule will not work itself to death.
+The animal's sense of self-preservation is what gave rise to the phrase "stubborn as a mule," for the mule will not work itself to death, unlike a horse.

 If the C&O Canal was the interstate highway of the 19th century, the mule-boat teams that traveled along it were the 18-wheeler trucks.
 Black gold once traveled on those brown waters: not oil, but the coal needed to warm the nation's capital.
 It came in 120-ton barges, which also carried corn, wheat, flour and lumber down the 184.5-mile canal from Cumberland, Md., to Washington.
 In 1875, the barges moved 973,805 tons of cargo.

 Traveling on a boat was a family affair: Every member had a responsibility.
 The care of the mules fell to children at age 6 or 7, Kelly said, and it was a first step on the road to adulthood.
 They walked the road in 30-mile daily stretches, often traveling at night, never knowing what critters lurked in the foreboding sycamore and tulip poplar trees that line the route.